14 Foolproof Proofreading Tips for Bloggers

 #6: Write…run away…then read.

-After you finish writing, just walk, run, or jog away from your screen before you start proofreading.
-Trying to get everything done at once will only allow errors to fool your eyes into believing they’re not there.
-Take a break, and then come back with your well-rested proofreader mindset.
+After you finish writing, walk, run, or jog away from your screen before you start proofreading.
+Fixing everything at once will only allow errors to fool your eyes into believing they don’t exist.
+Take a break, and come back with your well-rested proofreader mindset.
 You’ll be happy you did, and you’ll be ready for our next tip.

-#8: Read aloud, then read silently if time permits.
+#8: Read aloud, and read silently if time permits.

 #9: Have someone else read your post.

-Find anybody that can read (English major not required) and have them proofread your post.
+Find anybody who can read, (English major not required) and have them proofread your post.
 Chances are they will spot silly errors you missed, even if you proofed your post twice.
 Someone unfamiliar with your post won’t have preconceived notions of how it should sound, so they won’t subconsciously gloss over any mistakes.

 They’ll also let you know if your story makes sense, which is a great measure of how your blog audience might perceive your post.
 And speaking of perceptions, our next tip is critical toward those.